arindal1/email-spam-detector/README.md

 ## Project Overview

 E-Mail & SMS spam is a common issue that affects web users.
 The goal of this project is to develop a robust E-Mail/SMS spam detection model that can automatically classify incoming text messages as spam or not.
-We leverage *natural language processing (NLP) techniques* and machine learning algorithms like *Naive Bayer's, K Nearest Neighbours, Random Forest,* and more to achieve this.
+We leverage *natural language processing (NLP) techniques* and machine learning algorithms like *Naive Bayes, K Nearest Neighbours, Random Forest,* and more to achieve this.

 ## Project Structure